-Estelle Fanta Swaray (born 18 January 1980) commonly known as Estelle, and formerly as Est'elle, is an English R&B singer-songwriter, rapper and record producer.
+Estelle Fanta Swaray (born 18 January 1980) commonly known as Estelle, and formerly as Est'elle, is a Grammy-Award Winning singer-songwriter, rapper and record producer.
 Estelle was born in London.
 After meeting John Legend, Estelle signed a record deal with V2 and Atlantic Records.

 Estelle's work has earned her numerous awards and accolades, including two MOBO awards, a World Music Award, and one Grammy Award for Best Rap/Sung Collaboration for "American Boy".
 She has also received two Brit Award nominations, including one for Best British Female Artist.